XueZeyue/XueZeyue.github.io/_pages/about.md

 Hello, I'm Zeyue Xue, a first-year PhD student in the Computer Science Department of The University of Hong Kong, advised by Prof. Ping Luo and co-advised by Prof. Wenping Wang (ACM Fellow).

 My research interests are large-scale deep learning and AIGC foundation models.
 My paper on how to train Faster R-CNN in a few minutes has been covered by many famous Chinese medias.
-Besides, I'm also the core researcher and developer in Sensetime Basemodel team. **I'm responsible for pretraining and optimizing AIGC foundation models.**
+Besides, I'm also a core researcher and developer in Sensetime Basemodel team. **I'm responsible for pretraining and optimizing AIGC foundation models.**

 Research Interests